jonathanrelf/develops-workshop/vagrant/README.md

 1. Execute the command

         vagrant init
 1. If successful, the following message will be displayed:

         A `Vagrantfile` has been placed in this directory.
 You are now ready to `vagrant up` your first virtual environment!
 Please read the comments in the Vagrantfile as well as documentation on `vagrantup.com` for more information on using Vagrant.
 1. Open the Vagrantfile in your favourite text editor
 1. Amend the config.vagrant.box variable.
-    - if using the Packer image we built in the previous workshop example use:

-            config.vm.box = "../packer/ubuntu.box"
-    - if you'd rather use a pre-built image from the internet, you can specify Ubuntu 16.04 LTS (found on  https://app.vagrantup.com/boxes/search) by using:
+    - to use a pre-built image from the internet, you can specify Ubuntu 16.04 LTS (found on  https://app.vagrantup.com/boxes/search) by using:

             config.vm.box = "ubuntu/xenial64"

     This will import either box definition in to Vagrant for use in the future.
 1. It's now time to spin up your box by typing: